dnaeon/cl-rfc4251/README.md

 `4` (uint32) bytes required for the header (representing the bytes that follow), plus the additional `13` bytes representing the actual string data.

-The following examples shows how to encode `mpint` values according to [RFC 4251][RFC 4251].
+The following examples show how to encode `mpint` values according to [RFC 4251][RFC 4251].

 ``` common-lisp